Landlord Insurance vs. Renters Insurance: What's the Difference?

 Because homeowners insurance is meant for owner-occupied homes, owners who lease their property to tenants typically won’t be able to protect their property with a standard homeowners insurance policy.

-Lemonade’s landlord insurance is available to owners of condos and apartments in California, New York, Illinois, Texas, Pennsylvania, New Jersey, and the District of Columbia.
+Lemonade’s landlord insurance is available to owners of condos and apartments in New York, Illinois, Texas, Pennsylvania, New Jersey, and the District of Columbia.

 What is renters insurance?